parsiya/parsiya.net/content/post/2020-01-15-sans-holiday-hack-2019/index.markdown

 * Filter: `SourceHostName:ELFU\-RES\-WKS2 AND DestinationHostname:elfu\-res\-wks3`

 The attacker has GUI access to workstation 2 via RDP.
-They likely use this GUI connection to access the file system of of workstation 3 using explorer.exe via UNC file paths (which is why we don't see any cmd.exe or powershell.exe process creates).
+They likely use this GUI connection to access the file system of workstation 3 using explorer.exe via UNC file paths (which is why we don't see any cmd.exe or powershell.exe process creates).
 However, we still see the successful network authentication for this with event id 4624 and logon type 3.